stela/CarND-Vehicle-Detection/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

+The complete implementation is in the file [vehicle_detection.py](vehicle_detection.py).
+Any functions or line numbers referred to below are in that file unless stated otherwise.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the [find_cars()](vehicle_detection.py#L166-169) method.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: